* currently not accepting new candidates*

 - to help qualify students for employment relating to the studies of literatures, cultures, and theories of Latinx Studies;

 - to help graduate students form productive and lasting scholarly communities at Harvard and beyond;

 - to recognize the intellectual labor and contribution of Harvard graduate students who are currently working in the field of Latinx Studies.

-To apply for the secondary field, graduate students should complete a Plan of Study form (available for download on the Department of Romance Languages and Literatures secondary fields page) and meet with one of the Latinx Studies secondary field advisors (to make an appointment, contact Kathy Hanley, graduate coordinator for the Department of Romance Languages and Literatures).
+To apply for the secondary field, graduate students should complete a Plan of Study form and meet with one of the Latinx Studies secondary field advisors.
 At this meeting, the advisor will review the student's Plan of Study and discuss options for completing the secondary field requirements.

 Students are encouraged to declare their interest in the secondary field early in their doctoral program to ensure that they can fulfill all requirements in a timely manner.